 “Specialized residential treatment allows clients to deal with their presenting sex and relationship concerns as well as deal with the underlying issues driving their problem sexual behavior,” Weiss said.
 “We understand the relationship of past trauma to current client triggers and relapse prevention.
 Clients get the tools they need to stop the behavior as well as a more evolved way of looking into their past that helps to reduce their shame.”

 Tech has its good side as well.
-In this case, online life can also support sex addicts through recovery apps like Cassava, online 12-Step support groups, and an abundance of web-based educational and therapeutic resources.
+In this case, online life can also support sex addicts through online 12-Step support groups and an abundance of web-based educational and therapeutic resources.

 The cost of not getting help